Malcolm has always maintained that what he teaches is Art. Art in it’s wider definition is “the articulation of forces

-Malcolm lives in Edinburgh Scotland and works across United Kingdom.
-He’s been teaching Meditation and the associated Practices, Arts and Study disciplines, almost full time, since 1984.
+Malcolm lives near Edinburgh Scotland and works across United Kingdom.
+He’s been teaching Meditation, Yoga and Metaphysics along with the associated Practices, Arts and Study disciplines, almost full time, since 1984.
+Among many interests, Malcolm is a long time practitioner of Classical Yoga and the many Meditation methods therein.
+He teaches the philosophic and hermeneutic background to the Yoga and Meditation traditions, both East and West.

 As the founder and director of Melbourne Yoga & Meditation Centre in Australia since 2001, he has in addition travelled, lived, studied and taught in both North & South America, U.K. & Europe, India and East Asia.
-Apart from teaching over 20,000 professional studio class hours of Yoga, Meditation and the philosophies which back them, he also shares deeper metaphysical insights about Reflexive Self-consciousness from which he has developed countless meditation methods and practical disciplines.
+Apart from teaching over 20,000 professional studio class hours of Yoga, Meditation and the philosophies which back them, he also shares deeper metaphysical insights about Reflexive Self-consciousness, or Samadhic Contemplation as it is called in the East, from which he has developed countless meditation methods and practical disciplines.

-It is certain that without a Study and understanding of the background ideas, the deeper motives and disciplines behind the world’s practical Yoga & Meditation traditions, the practitioner will only develop a shallow and ephemeral experience, attain limited value, and benefit only over a short or transient period of time.
-A competent and lasting individual practice is founded on a genuine clear understanding of true ideas and disciplines.
+With a deep study and understanding of the background ideas, the deeper motives and disciplines behind the world’s practical Yoga & Meditation traditions, the practitioner will develop a true spiritual discipline, and attain significant value.
+A competent and lasting individual practice is founded on a genuine clear understanding of true ideas, depth of feeling, and good will.

 About Individual Meditation